 Generally, if refinancing will save you money, help you build equity and pay off your mortgage faster, it’s a good decision.
+And with rates this low, even people who have fairly new mortgages may be able to benefit from refinancing.

 When it’s a good idea to refinance your mortgage